LogtalkDotOrg/logtalk3/manuals/_sources/userman/protocols.rst.txt

 ----------------------

-Logtalk provides two sets of built-in predicates that enable us to query the system about the possible relationships that a protocol have with other entities.
+Logtalk provides two sets of built-in predicates that enable us to query the system about the relationships that a protocol has with other entities.

 The :ref:`predicates_extends_protocol_2_3` built-in predicates return all pairs of protocols so that the first one extends the second: